 Then again, if you have two characters you want to become intimate in a consensual way, the build-up of chemistry between them equally will help to create this.

-You could even have it built up where before anything physical happens. one character just tentatively asks if this is what the other truly wants.
+You could even have it build up before anything physical happens, one character just tentatively asks if this is what the other truly wants.

 This can move the scene nicely rather than bog it down with a sense of “let’s discuss if we should have sex” moment.

-Any form of sex act that is undertaken without consent is abuse – it is illegal and unethical.
-Whether it is full intercourse to any kissing, groping or sexual activity.
+Any form of sexual activity that is undertaken without consent is abuse.
+Period.
+It is illegal, unethical and a violation.
+Whether it is full intercourse to any kissing, groping or other sexual activity.

-Abuse is not just when some stranger gropes someone in a bar.
+Abuse is not just when some stranger gropes or assaults someone in a bar.
 It can occur within a relationship.

 Whether it is a married couple, a pair of teenagers or a dominant and submissive to BDSM – consent will be a strong cornerstone in the effect of the relationship.